cybertronai/gradient-checkpointing/README.md

 ```
 and use the `gradients` function like you would normally use `tf.gradients` to compute gradients of losses to parameters.
 (This assumes you are explicitly calling `tf.gradients`, rather than implicitly inside a `tf.train.Optimizer`).

-In addition to the regular arguments to tf.gradients, our gradients function has one additional argument, *remember*.
-The *remember* argument tells the gradients function which nodes of the graph you want to checkpoint during the forward pass through your computation graph.
+In addition to the regular arguments to tf.gradients, our gradients function has one additional argument, *checkpoints*.
+The *checkpoints* argument tells the gradients function which nodes of the graph you want to checkpoint during the forward pass through your computation graph.
 The nodes in between the checkpoints are then recomputed during the backward pass.
-You can supply a list of tensors to remember, `gradients(ys,xs,remember=[tensor1,tensor2])`, or you can use one of several keywords:
+You can supply a list of tensors to checkpoint, `gradients(ys,xs,checkpoints=[tensor1,tensor2])`, or you can use one of several keywords:

-- 'collection' (default): This checkpoints all tensors returned by `tf.get_collection('remember')`.
-You then need to make sure you add tensors to this collection using `tf.add_to_collection('remember', tensor)` when you define your model.
+- 'collection' (default): This checkpoints all tensors returned by `tf.get_collection('checkpoints')`.
+You then need to make sure you add tensors to this collection using `tf.add_to_collection('checkpoints', tensor)` when you define your model.
 - 'memory' : This uses a heuristic to automatically select a set of nodes to checkpoint which achieves our desired *O(sqrt(n))* memory usage.
 The heuristic works by automatically identifying *articulation points* in the graph, i.e. tensors which split the graph into two disconnected parts when removed, and then checkpointing a suitable number of these tensors.
 This currently works well for many, but not all, models.
 - 'speed' : This option tries to maximize running speed by checkpointing the outputs of all ops that are typically expensive to compute, namely convolutions and matrix multiplies.